-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification Table 3.3: Cumbria Rrecorded waste exports and imports (in tonnes) from Cumbria 20062010 to 2014 (excluding to-Scotland) (see Annex for updated Table) MM8 21 Following paragraph 3.38 Insert new paragraph 3.39, to read: "Bennett Bank will continue to accept non-inert waste until December 2017, after which, capacity will be reserved for inert waste for restoration purposes; this will cease by December 2018, when restoration should be complete.
-Additional inert voidspace of 850,000m will be created at Goldmire, with landfilling due to commence during 2017.
-Capacity at Flusco is expected to come on stream later in the Plan period and will provide at least 240,000m , following extraction of limestone.
-Further development at Roan Edge is currently subject to a planning application, which is due to be determined in 2017; if permitted, this would increase the existing voidspace to around 510,000m ."
-To provide information on sites likely to come forward during the Plan period and to ensure that the Plan is in line with the National Planning Policy for Waste in terms of future waste management MM9a 23 Following paragraph 3.46 Insert new paragraph 3.47, to read: "In addition to waste managed at licensed sites, exemptions also play a role in managing Cumbria's waste.
-Information provided by the Environment Agency shows that there were over 23,000 simple waste management exemptions issued in the county in 2014; Table 3.X provides details on reported exempt activity (by number) at sites across Cumbria.
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification MM6b 18 Following new paragraph 3.23 Insert new Table 3.4: Predicted waste arisings in Cumbria 2015 to 2030 (tonnes) (see Annex 1 for new Table) To illustrate the predicted future waste arisings in Cumbria MM7 18 Table 3.3 Update Table 3.3 to show information from 2010 to 2014 for waste imports and exports to/from Cumbria.
+Table 3.3: Cumbria Rrecorded waste exports and imports (in tonnes) from Cumbria 20062010 to 2014 (excluding to-Scotland) (see Annex 1 for updated Table) To provide the reader with a better understanding of historical waste self-sufficiency in Cumbria MM8 22 Following paragraph 3.38 Insert new paragraph 3.39, to read: "Bennett Bank will continue to accept non-inert waste until December 2017, after which, capacity will be reserved for inert waste for restoration purposes; this will cease by December 2018, when restoration should be complete.
+Additional inert voidspace of 850,000m 3 will be created at Goldmire, with landfilling due to commence during 2017.
+Capacity at Flusco is expected to come on stream later in the Plan period and will provide at least 240,000m 3 , following extraction of limestone.
+Further development at Roan Edge is currently subject to a planning application, which is due to be determined in 2017; if permitted, this would increase the existing voidspace to around 510,000m 3 ."
+To provide information on sites likely to come forward during the Plan period and to ensure that the Plan is in line with the National Planning Policy for Waste in terms of future waste management MM9a 24 Following paragraph 3.46 Insert new paragraph 3.47, to read: "In addition to waste managed at licensed sites, exemptions 2 also play a role in managing Cumbria's waste.
+Information provided by the Environment Agency shows that there were over 23,000 simple waste management exemptions issued in the county in 2014; Table 3.10 provides details on reported exempt activity (by number) at sites across Cumbria.
 Almost two-thirds of the exemptions relate to agricultural activities only, which allow storage or disposal of wastes on the holding where the wastes arose and, therefore, do not need to be taken into account in the needs assessment.
-Although it is recognised that infrastructure provided at sites that have been issued with exemptions make some contribution to local waste management capacity, it is not possible to identify this accurately.
-However, it is assumed that this route of waste management will continue and will provide capacity equivalent to existing levels."
-To provide clarity on how exemptions have been taken into account in the Waste Needs Assessment MM9b 23 Following new paragraph 3.47 Insert new Table 3.X: Overview of principal waste exemptions (see Annex for new Table) To provide an overview of the principal waste exemptions
+Although it is recognised that infrastructure provided at sites To provide clarity on how exemptions have been taken into account in the Waste Needs Assessment

-&lt;sup>2 Exemptions provide a simplified licensing structure for waste activities with limited environmental risk, occurring typically on a very small scale for specific purposes.
+2 Exemptions provide a simplified licensing structure for waste activities with limited environmental risk, occurring typically on a very small scale for specific purposes.
 Exemptions have to be renewed every 3 years, which also indicates that they tend to occur on a one-off basis or over a limited period.